Whenever I need to make a special breakfast, I always turn to this homemade cinnamon roll recipe.

 - ¼ cup milk

 - Make the vanilla bean brioche dough: In the bowl of a stand mixer or in a large mixing bowl, mix together the yeast with the milk.
-Add the eggs, butter, flour, salt, and sugar and mix until the ingredients are just barely combined.
+Add the eggs, butter, flour, salt, sugar, and vanilla bean paste and mix until the ingredients are just barely combined.
 Let the mixture stand for 5 minutes so the flour has time to hydrate.

 - Using the hook attachment, beat on medium speed until a soft dough forms.
 Increase speed to medium-high and beat until the dough is soft and supple, about 6 minutes longer. *If you do not have a stand-mixer with a hook attachment, knead the dough by hand in this step.*